 Our libraries are vital for Oakland youth.
 They provide safe spaces for our children and teenagers and provide homework assistance, tutoring programs, and other resources that help students succeed.

 But our libraries need your help.
 Your YES vote on Measure C will keep all our libraries open to continue providing safe places for children and teens, literacy programs for adults and seniors, and connection to government services and assistance, including for homeless individuals – without raising tax rates.

 Without Measure C, our neighborhood libraries will be forced to cut hours and services, and some will likely close.
 With Measure C, we can ensure students, seniors, and working families have access to public library services when they need them.

 - Provide safe places and protect after-school programs to keep students engaged and prepare them for college and careers.

-Prevent library closures and extend hours on evenings and weekends to better accommodate students and working families.
+- Prevent library closures and preserve extended hours to serve students, seniors, and working families.

 - Maintain literacy services.

 - Improve safety of our public libraries during the pandemic and beyond.

 - Increase computer and internet access for all.